AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025290287

 Abstract

-The treatment of large-area bone defects has the risk of poor healing, and the development of implantable materials that have both mechanical adaptability, biological activity and degradability is a clinical difficulty.
-In this study, a 3D-printed porous tantalum scaffold with elastic modulus near human bone and a metal magnesium with excellent biological activity was prepared by a pressure-free impregnation process.
-We then conducted a comprehensive evaluation of the material's characterization, mechanical properties, degradation process, and its impact on MC3T3 cells.
-The results show that the composite phases of the composite are Ta and Mg phases through SEM and EDS.
-In the compression experiment, Ta-Mg composite showed higher strength compared with porous tantalum.
-In vitro experiments, the composite material has good biological activity.
-The degradation results show that the Mg2+ concentration of the composite material is more suitable for cell growth, and the tantalum scaffold always keeps the substrate intact throughout the degradation process.
-By implanting rabbits in vivo, the in vivo results show that Ta-Mg composite has stronger biological activity, so its excellent in vitro and external osteogenic properties and degradation characteristics will provide new strategies and methods for the development of next-generation customizable bone repair implant materials.
+The treatment of large-area bone defects has the risk of poor healing, and the development of implantable materials with mechanical adaptability, biological activity, and degradability is a clinical challenge.
+In this study, we prepared a 3D-printed porous tantalum (Ta) scaffold with an elastic modulus comparable to human bone, combined with biologically active magnesium (Mg) using a pressure-free impregnation process.
+We then conducted a comprehensive evaluation of the material’s characteristics, mechanical properties, degradation process, and its impact on MC3T3 cells.
+Scanning Electron Microscope (SEM) and Energy Dispersive X-ray Spectrometer (EDS) results indicated that the composite scaffold consisted of Ta and Mg phases.
+Through compression testing, the Ta–Mg composite scaffold displayed higher strength compared to porous Ta scaffolds.
+In vitro experiments revealed good biological activity of the composite material.
+The degradation results demonstrated that the Mg concentration within the composite material was favorable for cell growth, while the Ta scaffold maintained the integrity of the substrate throughout the degradation process.
+Likewise, in vivo results revealed that the Ta–Mg composite scaffold has stronger biological activity.
+Taken together, the excellent in vitro and ex vivo osteogenic properties and favorable degradation characteristics suggest that the Ta–Mg composite could provide new strategies and methods for developing next-generation customizable bone repair implant materials.

 Keywords